Parrot-Developers/olympe/src/olympe/doc/userguide.rst

 :py:func:`~olympe.messages.ardrone3.Piloting.moveBy` command is that it is rejected by the drone as long as the drone is not in the "hovering" flying state.
 In this case it is rejected because after the :py:func:`~olympe.messages.ardrone3.Piloting.TakeOff` command the drone is in ``takingoff`` flying state.
-So, to correct this script we will have to wait for the ``hovering`` state before sending the :py:func:`~olympe.messages.ardrone3.Piloting.moveBy` command.
+So, to fix this script we will have to wait for the ``hovering`` state before sending the :py:func:`~olympe.messages.ardrone3.Piloting.moveBy` command.
 The following sequence diagram illustrates what is happening with this first attempt to use the :py:func:`~olympe.messages.ardrone3.Piloting.moveBy` command.